Azure/keyvaultcertdownloader/README.md

 Source code for a tool that performs downloads managed certificates from KeyVault in PEM file format, these certificates can be self-signed or issued by an Azure KeyVault integrated CA (e.g. Digicert).

+> Note: This tool is provided as sample code purposes only, no support of any kind will be provided, for more details, please see [LICENSE](./LICENSE).

 ## Requirements
 * Azure Subscription
 * Azure Key Vault